richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

-Having a flat course fee is a well-intended way to increase the certainty that all registered participants will actually show up, although the academic literature provides no evidence that a course fee will increase attendance. <!-- But hey, I can have missed it.
+Having a flat course fee is a well-intended way to increase the certainty that all registered participants will actually show up, although the academic literature provides no evidence that a course fee will *actually* increase attendance. <!-- But hey, I can have missed it.
 Please help me out! -->
 Knowing more certain that all registered participants will actually show up is is meant to help assure that